Who is China Spree Travel?

 3) Climb steps sometimes without handrails;

-4) Disembark and embark between moving pontoons, docks and boats, sometimes without handrail or assistance (if your tour includes Yangtze River cruise).
+4) Disembark and embark between moving pontoons, docks and boats, sometimes without handrails or assistance (if your tour includes the Yangtze River cruise).

 Does China Spree work with travel agents?